Tweed Heads boat maintenance facility

 - increased protection and improvement of the Tweed marine environment by upgrading the drainage and waste water treatment system at the boat maintenance facility

-- improved facilities for boat users with new office, shower and toilet amenities and increased hard stand work and storage areas.
+- improved facilities for boat users with new office storage areas.

 - improved visual aesthetic of the area.